 Concluding remarks

 Despite the fact that DCE with targeted biopsies is the gold standard technique for IBD surveillance, it has some limitations.
 The need for adequate bowel preparation, the long procedure time, and its operator dependence are some of them.
 Moreover, the presence of active mucosal inflammation or post-inflammatory polyps may affect the images of chromoendoscopy and, in these cases random biopsies are still justified.
-There are no sufficient data about the effectiveness of the different dyes in detecting dysplasia and there are some concerns about a possible DNA damage induced by methylene blue but have not been confirmed.
-Two recent editorials have questioned the SCENIC consensus, because chromoendoscopy and targeted biopsies have not been shown to improve colorectal cancer mortality[63,64].
-Despite these limits chromoendoscopy seems to be an excellent technique that is increasingly recommended in IBD-related CRC surveillance, whilst white light endoscopy with random biopsies is only appropriate if expertise or equipment for chromoendoscopy is not available.
+There are no sufficient data about the effectiveness of the different dyes in detecting dysplasia and there are some concerns about methylene blue inducing DNA damage but have not yet been validated.
+Two recent editorials have questioned the SCENIC consensus, because chromoendoscopy and targeted biopsies have not been shown to improve colorectal cancer mortality[63,64].Even when accounting for those limitations, chromoendoscopy remains a validated technique that becomes more and more recommended for CRC surveillance in IBD patients, whilst white light endoscopy with random biopsies should only be performed when the skill or the equipment for chromoendoscocpy is unavailable

 REFERENCES